 Supportive Employment Services

-Enosh builds bridges between the individual needs of the consumer to the demands of the common labor market.
-The scope of possibilities ranges from the pre-employment stage to employment in the free market.
+Enosh bridges between the individual needs of the clients to the demands of the common labor market.
+The scope of services range from the pre-employment stage to employment in the free market.

-Several employment programs are available as follows:
+Several employment programs are available:

-Employment Centers – offer pre-vocational training prior to working in the open labor market.
+Employment Centers: Enosh offers pre-vocational training prior to working in the open labor market.

 The program allows participants to experiment in a variety of occupations based on a tailored program that matches individual needs and abilities.
-The centers) objective is to serve as a bridge to employment in the open job market.
-Accordingly, they instill preliminary work habits and enhance members' self-confidence and social skills, which enable them to integrate into rehabilitative frameworks and into the general work force.
-The Centers offer a variety of occupations and include handmade arts and crafts products, which are sold either in the open market or pre-ordered by factories, etc.
+The centers’ objective is to serve as a bridge to employment in the open job market.
+Accordingly, staff work with participants to instill preliminary work habits and enhance their self-confidence and social skills, which subsequently enable them to integrate into rehabilitative frameworks and into the general work force.
+The centers offer a variety of occupations to choose from, one of which includes making handmade arts and crafts products, which are sold either in the open market or pre-ordered by factories, etc.

-Transitional Employment – Enosh runs several transitional employment programs in hotels, coffee shop chains and supermarkets (e.g. Dan Hotels, Cafe Joe).
-This one-year program prepares consumers for optimal integration in the work force.
-Services include assistance in finding a place of work and daily on-the-job escort of an employment facilitator.
-The service is extended to groups of participants who occupy several positions in a place of business.
+Transitional Employment: Enosh runs several transitional employment programs in hotels, coffee shop chains and supermarkets (e.g., Dan Hotels, Cafe Joe).
+This one-year program prepares participants for optimal integration in the work force.
+Services include assistance in finding a place of work and accompaniment by a daily, on-the-job employment facilitator.
+The service is extended to participants who occupy several positions in a place of business.

-Training and Learning Centers – provide training in specific vocations and on-the-job experience, while enhancing employment skills and feelings of competence.

-Spotlight on program: Bicycle mechanics course: This program is offered at Enosh's Ramat Gan Branch targets individuals who are highly motivated and possess basic work skills, yet require additional skill building and direction towards integrating in the workforce.
+Training and Learning Centers: Enosh provides training in specific vocations and on-the-job experience, while enhancing employment skills and feelings of competence.
+One particular program is the bicycle mechanics course.
+This program is offered at Enosh's Ramat Gan branch and targets individuals who are highly motivated and possess basic work skills, yet require additional skill-building and direction for successful integration in the workforce.
 The program offers professional training, hands-on experience and jobs.
-Participants begin by engaging in a 15 hour empowerment workshop involving elements of therapeutic bicycle riding, as well as developing creative thought and professional aspirations.
-The workshop is followed by a 100 hour training course that provides a thorough introduction to mechanics, bicycle models, devices and components, maintenance and care, and troubleshooting.
-Participants also engage in empowerment and preparation workshops to equip them with essential tools for employment (e.g. English and basic computer literacy lessons).
-The theoretical studies are complemented by an internship at Enosh's Bicycle Repair Shop, located in the National Park in Ramat Gan, which is a popular cycling site.
-During the internship, Enosh's Employment Placement Counselor and Training Counselor continue to reinforce skills such as time management, teamwork, service provision and work conduct.
-Participants who pass the final test receive an official Bicycle Mechanics Certificate, and are employed at bicycle repair shops in the free market, or continue their employment at Enosh's Bicycle Repair Shop.
-The program represents a multi-professional collaboration with the Israeli Bicycle Mechanic Center (IBMC), who provide the professional training component; the Kiryat Ono Academic College, who assisted in building the course syllabus and provides guest speakers and graduate certificates; the Ramat Gan Municipality, who helped us to obtain permits for opening a bicycle repair business; and Matzman Et Merutz, a company specializing in wholesale distribution of bicycle goods, whose volunteers guide participants during their internship.
+Participants begin by engaging in a 15-hour empowerment workshop involving elements of therapeutic bicycle riding, as well as engagement in creative thought and identification of professional aspirations.
+The workshop is followed by a 100-hour training course that provides a thorough introduction to mechanics, bicycle models, devices and components, maintenance and care, and troubleshooting.
+Participants also engage in empowerment activities and preparation workshops that equip them with essential tools for employment (e.g., English and basic computer literacy lessons).
+The theoretical studies are complemented by an internship at Enosh's Bicycle Repair Shop, located in the National Park in Ramat Gan, Israel which is a popular cycling site.
+During the internship, Enosh’s Employment Placement Counselor and Training Counselor continue to reinforce skills such as time management, teamwork, service provision and work conduct.
+Participants who pass the final exam receive an official Bicycle Mechanics Certificate, and are then employed at bicycle repair shops in the free market or continue their employment at Enosh’s Bicycle Repair Shop.
+The program represents a multi-professional collaboration with members of the Israeli Bicycle Mechanic Center (IBMC), who provide the professional training component; staff at the Kiryat Ono Academic College, who assist in building the course syllabus and provide guest speakers and graduate certificates; employees at the Ramat Gan Municipality, who help us to obtain permits for opening a bicycle repair business; and Matzman Et Merutz, a company specializing in wholesale distribution of bicycle goods and whose volunteers guide participants during their internship.